dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 Routers use a protocol called BGP to exchange routing information with each other.

 ???
-Dartmouth's Border Router 🛂shouts: *Hey I know stuff about 129.170.0.0/16 (Dartmouth)*
+* Dartmouth's Border Router 🛂shouts: *Hey I know stuff about 129.170.0.0/16 (Dartmouth)*
-then nearby routers will each record that they are 0 hops away from that particular internet prefix block and will tell others about it.
-Their neighbors will also record their distance and so on and so forth.
+* nearby routers will each record that they are 0 hops away from that particular internet prefix block and will tell others about it
+*  Their neighbors will also record their distance and so on and so forth.
-Each router stores a routing table with entries about which of their neighbors knows about which routes and also the distance (simplest metric is just hop count).
+* Each router stores a routing table with entries about which of their neighbors knows about which routes and also the distance (simplest metric is just hop count).

-This is what enables the internet to be robust, if a link goes down, then there are usually alternate/longer routes available.
+* This is what enables the internet to be robust, if a link goes down, then there are usually alternate/longer routes available.

 ---